dikehprosper/clouddley-task/README.md

 # Clouddley Landing Page

 A sleek, modern **landing page for Clouddley**, built using **React**, **Tailwind CSS**, and **Framer Motion**.
-This project focuses on performance, smooth animations, and a visually engaging user experience — perfect for SaaS or tech product presentations.

 ---